 Hood River Wineries Tour on Foot

 As the tasting rooms don’t open until noon, start the day off with a stroll around the town.
-Take in the array of art galleries and local shopping.
+Take in the array of art galleries in downtown Hood River such as the 301 Gallery or enjoy some local shopping.
 Consider taking a walk along Hood River Waterfront Park to capture some picture-perfect shots of the Columbia River.

 Those not looking for a sit-down lunch at one of Hood River’s many restaurants can stop by Boda’s Kitchen on Oak Street and pick up gourmet deli offerings for a picnic lunch.
 Their lemon-herb rotisserie chicken accompanied by a Northwest salad made with Oregon and dried Oregon makes for a hearty meal or grab an Asian salad wrap with house peanut sauce for lighter fare.